May 6, 2013

 Since PCF China’s inception in August 2011, it has connected with more than 120 senior researchers and 30 institutions in China.
 In March 2012, PCF co-hosted the 1st Annual PCF China Scientific Symposium with the Chinese Urological Association (CUA).
 In June 2012, PCF co-organized the 6th Annual Forum of Prostate Disease with the Shanghai Medical Association (SMA), Shanghai Urological Society of SMA, and the Shanghai Changhai Hospital.
 More information about PCF China can be found at www.pcfchina.org.

 About the Prostate Cancer Foundation

 The Prostate Cancer Foundation (PCF) is the world’s leading philanthropic organization funding and accelerating research.
 Founded in 1993, PCF has raised more than $530 million and provided funding to over 1,600 research projects at nearly 200 institutions in 16 countries around the world.
 PCF advocates for greater awareness of prostate cancer and more efficient investment of governmental research funds supporting transformational cancer research.
-Our efforts have helped produce a 20-fold increase in U.S. government funding for prostate cancer.
+Our efforts have helped produce quality custom essays in time a 20-fold increase in U.S. government funding for prostate cancer.
 More information about PCF can be found at www.pcf.org.